KKings/Sitecore.Feature.Blog/Readme.md

 ### Resolving URLs

-The blogging module uses custom routing through the use of tokens and resolvers that give the ability to generate any type of URL based on information stored within the bucket.
+The blogging accelerator uses custom routing through the use of tokens and resolvers that give the ability to generate any type of URL based on information stored within the bucket.
+The accelerator will manage all routes underneath a blog template (or inherited template).

 #### Tokens